55,259 rapes reported last year - only 2,102 prosecutions and 1,439 convictions

 “There’s no quick and easy fix for this it needs a serious commitment to research to understand who doesn’t report and why, public awareness campaigns to challenge attitudes well beyond the courtroom and specialist support for every victim-survivor when they need it to address the trauma of rape and this requires a recognition of the support pathways that work best for women and girls who experience the most barriers to justice. “

-Harriet Wistrich, Director of the Centre for Women’s Justice
+Harriet Wistrich, Director of the Centre for Women’s Justice said:

 “Despite legislation and policies that have imposed legal duties on the police and prosecutors to effectively investigate and prosecute rape; despite clear guidance on disregarding myths and stereotypes, and other measures designed to ensure fair trials, our report reveals catastrophic systemic failures in the criminal justice system that embolden serial rapists and misogynists and abandon traumatised victims.